dtekluva/cohort4b2wd/abayomiDare/README.md

 not:
 The not keyword is a logical operator.
-The return value will be True if the statement(s) are not True, otherwise it will return False.
+The return value will be True if the statement(s) are not True, otherwise it will return False. x = False

+print(not x)

 try:
 The try keyword is used in try...except blocks.
 It defines a block of code test if it contains any errors.

+A function is a block of code which only runs when it is called.